-Characteristics of 'effectiveness' aracteristics of 'effectiveness' Evidence of Achievement Internal audit work is planned Planned Internal audit work is based on risk assessment and designed to meet the body's governance assurance needs.
-Yes Understanding the whole organisation its needs and objectives The annual audit plan demonstrates how audit work will provide assurance in relation to the body's annual governance statement.
-Yes Add value and assist the organisation in achieving its objectives Demonstrated through positive management responses to recommendations and follow up action where called for.
+Characteristics of 'effectiveness' Evidence of Achievement Suggested Response Internal audit work is planned Planned Internal audit work is based on risk assessment and designed to meet the body's governance assurance needs.
+Yes Understanding the whole organisation its needs and objectives The annual audit plan demonstrates how audit work will provide assurance in relation to the body's annual governance statement. . νΔς Add value and assist the organisation in achieving its objectives Demonstrated through positive management responses to recommendations and follow up action where called for.
 Yes Be forward looking When identifying risks and in formulating the annual audit plan, changes on national agenda are considered.
 Internal audit maintains awareness of new developments in the services, risk management and corporate governance.
 Yes Be challenging Internal audit focuses on risks and encourages managers/members to develop their own responses to risks, rather than relying solely on audit recommendations.
 The aim of this is to encourage greater ownership of the control environment.
-F Adequate resource is made available for internal audit to complete its work.
+Yes Facus the right recovered are Adequate resource is made available for internal audit to complete its work.
 Yes Ensure the right resources are available Internal auditor understands the body and the legal and corporate framework in which it operates.
 Yes.
 Internal Auditor has worked for the City Council/Charter Trustees continuously since 1974.

-Audit Committee Minutes 11 March 2021 - APPENDIX B
+Audit Committee Minutes 9 March 2023 - APPENDIX B